3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/express/express-views-handlebars.md

 </html>
 ```

 The layout acts as a picture frame for all of our views.
 It's a way to DRY up our code.
 For example, if we want a nav bar or a footer on every page we would include it here.

 The `{{{ body }}}` is where each individual view (depending on the route) will be inserted into the HTML.

-2. Then in `views/greeting.hbs`
+3. Then in `views/greeting.hbs` add:

 ```html
 <h1> Here is our greeting route response!</h1>